Technigo/project-todos/README.md

 ## Tech
 - React
 - Redux
 - JSX
-- Styled components

 ## View it live

-Link to the deployed project on Netlify:
+Link to the deployed project on Netlify: https://emmas-todolist.netlify.app/